 All members of a Scottish Gymnastics registered clubs need to become members of Scottish Gymnastics, the national governing body for the sport in Scotland.
 This is so you benefit from insurance cover as well as receive discounts and other member benefits, including automatic membership of British Gymnastics.

-Clubs can only register with Scottish Gymnastics if they meet our high standards operating a safe, child-friendly environment, with coaches qualified to national standards.
+We would strongly encourage all parents to only send their children to clubs registered with Scottish Gymnastics as our member clubs must meet a range of stringent criteria, meeting our high standards in operating a safe, child-friendly environment, with coaches qualified to national standards.